How to Fix Error 0x800F0902 in Windows 7, 8.1, 10, and 11 – A Complete Step-by-Step Guide

 Delete the contents of the folder (not the folder itself).

-If the system cannot download the update automatically, you can do it manually:
+If the system cannot download updates automatically, you can do so manually:

 Go to the Microsoft Update Catalog website.